scottbw/analytics-udd/udd/student_on_a_module_instance.md

 String in ISO 8601 Date extended format - YYYY-MM-DD

 ###Notes
-The start and end date of a module_instance MUST align with the start and end date of a course_instance.
+The start and end date of a module_instance MUST fall at or between the start and end date of a course_instance.
 Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.